 The individuals within the university who act as liaisons with the Title IX Office.
-Title IX Officers serve impartially and may be designated to carry out any of the following: conduct trainings, coordinate hearing procedures, or consult on provision of resources for involved parties.
+Title IX Officers serve impartially and may be designated to carry out any of the following: conduct trainings, administer adjudication of formal complaints, and assist with provision of resources for involved parties.